sr320/LabDocs/code/docker.md

 ### Roberts Lab Docker Help File

-#####<em>This file is intended to provide a brief introduction on using Docker and the Dockerfile, [Dockerfile.bio](https://github.com/sr320/LabDocs/blob/master/code/dockerfiles/Dockerfile.bio), for the Roberts Lab.</em>
+#####<em>This file is intended to provide a brief introduction on using Docker and the Dockerfile, [Dockerfile.bio](https://github.com/sr320/LabDocs/blob/master/code/dockerfiles/Dockerfile.bio), for the Roberts Lab.

+For Mac/Windows users, it is written as though you are using/launching Docker via Docker QuickStart Terminal, which is only available as part of [Docker Toolbox](https://www.docker.com/products/docker-toolbox)!</em>

 There are five sections of instructions, each with increasing usage complexity: